Code-Institute-Submissions/LPetkova-Portfolio/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+For testing my work in progress I was using Google Chrome Developer Tools.
+The [W3C Markup Validator](https://validator.w3.org/#validate_by_input) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 ### Testing User Stories from User Experience (UX) Section